51Degrees/specifications/pipeline-specification/advanced-features/parallel-processing.md

 needed to process a given request.
 Particularly when large numbers of relatively slow engines are involved.

+This can be particularly important for high-throughput web servers where every ms matters.

 ## Drawbacks

 Allowing Elements to be executed in parallel adds some complexity to the